How to Boost Your Creativity and Business with the Unscripted App for Photographers

-The Unscripted app provides thousands of posing options with new poses, directions, and prompts added weekly.
+The Unscripted App for Photographers provides thousands of posing options with new poses, directions, and prompts added weekly.
 This is especially helpful if you’re used to shooting only a specific genre (such as wedding and engagement photography) and you feel uncomfortable with posing families or other clientele.
 In that sense, the app provides a valuable resource for exploring new territories and offering additional services.

 Tip #2: Become a Better Director with Easy-to-Follow Prompts

 The more you get into photography, the more you realize that perfect posing relies on clearly communicating directions to your clients.
 Over time, you’ll likely build a repertoire of prompts and cues to give your clients to direct them into the pose you’re looking for.
 When you’re just starting out, however, it can be hard to know what to say.